viet-doan/viet-doan/README.md

 <h3 align="left">About Me</h3>

-- 👨‍🎓 Student at The University of Melbourne
+- 👨‍🎓 Graduate at The University of Melbourne

-- 🌱 Expected to Graduate in December 2024
+- 👨‍💻 I like to join hackathons

-- 👨‍💻 Currently studying for my final exams
+- 🌱 I like to play sports

-- 💼 I amm currently a Fullstack Developer at  Quicksite Guru
+- 💼 I am currently a Fullstack Developer at  Quicksite Guru

 - 👶 I was born and raised in Vietnam